10 Delicious, Healthy Snacks That Balance Your Blood Sugar

 2. Kimchi deviled eggs with a handful of air-popped popcorn

 Ok, I know this may not make a lot of sense as a pairing, but it’s one of my favorite afternoon snacks.
 You can make a batch of deviled eggs at the top of the week and they’ll be good for four days, although I rarely have leftovers that long.
-The kimchi provides a sharpness and a good hit of probiotics, but I like to swap the mayo in this recipe out for full-fat Greek yogurt (extra probiotics and more protein) and sometimes throw in a little arrowroot powder as a thickener.
+The kimchi provides sharpness and a good hit of probiotics, but I like to swap the mayo in this recipe out for full-fat Greek yogurt (extra probiotics and more protein) and sometimes throw in a little arrowroot powder as a thickener.
 I also always have a bag of popped popcorn on hand — it’s tasty, low-calorie, and full of fiber.
 My favorite brand is Lesser Evil, and I’m a huge fan of their Avocado-licious organic popcorn.

 Chia seeds have a magical amount of fiber in them — 10g in two tablespoons.
-So if you mix up a chia seed pudding with your favorite protein powder, you’ve got a seriously blood sugar-stabilizing blend of healthy carbs and proteins.
+So if you mix up a chia seed pudding with your favorite protein powder, you’ve got a serious blood sugar-stabilizing blend of healthy carbs and proteins.
 I like to toss in some organic cocoa powder (my favorite is Anthony’s organic), whatever berries are in the fridge, and some almond butter, too.

 4. Tuna salad with whole-grain crackers

 I mix up a chicken salad or a tuna salad at least once a week.
-Typically, the tuna salad is just Vegenaise (I like the grapeseed oil kind best), a little Greek yogurt, some chopped celery, and a can of Wild Planet Albacore tuna, which is the best canned tuna in the history of the world and no one can convince me otherwise.
+Typically, the tuna salad is just Vegenaise (I like the grapeseed oil kind best), a little Greek yogurt, some chopped celery, and a can of Wild Planet Albacore tuna, which is the best-canned tuna in the history of the world and no one can convince me otherwise.
 For chicken salad, I’ll usually throw in some garam masala and sliced grapes, too, for a really lazy version of coronation chicken salad (but one that makes a great blood sugar-balancing snack all on its own).
-For crackers, I love the Wasa whole grain, which are low-calorie and have delightfully simple ingredients (whole grain rye flour, yeast, salt).
+For crackers, I love the Wasa whole grain, which is low-calorie and has delightfully simple ingredients (whole grain rye flour, yeast, salt).